repros-dev/repro-template/README.md

 # Reproducible-In-Place Provenance Objects (RIPPOs)

-This repository provides a template for RIPPOs:  *Reproducible-In-Place Provenance Objects*.
+This repository provides a description and template for RIPPOs: *Reproducible-In-Place Provenance Objects*.

 ## What is a RIPPO?